kars7e/kars7e.github.io/content/page/about/index.md

 ---
-title: About
+title: About me
 tags: [about, blog]
 date: 2016-02-16
 comments: false
-menu: "main"
 ---

 ### Short version

-28, born and raised in Poland.
+30, born and raised in Poland.
 M.Ec. in Econometrics, specialization Computer Science in Management.
 Basketball fan (active & passive), technological polyglot.
-Currently in <3 with Elixir & Go.
+Currently in <3 with Go, Elixir & Rust.
 Somewhere along the way opportunity showed up and I traveled to Silicon Valley to work for [VMware](http://www.vmware.com/), industry leader in virtualization and private cloud solutions.
-Currently living in Sunnyvale, CA, with my lovely wife and 5 months old daughter.
+Currently living in Santa Clara, CA, with my lovely wife and ~~5 months~~ ~~1 year~~ 2 years old daughter.
 Check out my [LinkedIn](http://linkedin.com/in/karolstepniewski) to learn more about my career and what I have been doing in my professional life.

 ## A bit longer version